1. What’s your story? Where are you from?

 Illustrator and Photoshop are great tools for rendering artworks in different styles and mediums thus giving creative freedom to showcase my ideas.

 To talk about a step by step process: I do image research of the topic, I just immerse myself into each nook and corner of that environment.
 If it’s a Food client, I would immerse myself in researching all I can about the food industry, the competitors and the popular way designers are trying to communicate about food brands visually.

 Many clients give a detailed background of all that they want, which is popularly called the client brief.
 These clients are a boon to work with as they have all they want on a platter of documents which they present to us.
 That helps in narrowing down to a specific direction.

 Brainstorming, which is the most fun activity for me.
 Here I question myself as to what is the specific aim of the project, what purpose should my design fulfill and what is my main objective.
 The client wants to spread awareness or the main goal is to get the customers in action, thus all these questions need to be answered.
 This helps in devising great ideas after those brainstorming sessions.

 Rough sketches of whatever ideas come up in the brainstorming (thus the unlimited diaries).
 You can call these rough sketches unadulterated ideas that help in creating the finished visual.

-And then I start working on choosing the style, color, etc. We undergo an entire trial and error method till we get the ‘This is it’ feeling and in the end all is needed is determination, time and patience to complete the artwork into a finalised piece of productive beauty
+And then I start working on choosing the style, color, etc. We undergo an entire trial and error method till we get the ‘This is it’ feeling and in the end, all is needed is determination, time and patience to complete the artwork into a finalized piece of productive beauty

 5. Who and/or what inspires your work?